helspont/AndroidProject/README.md

 ### Progress
 07/09/2012 - We're starting - thinking over look and feel and functionylity as well.
 21/09/2012 - Add first sketch of app - just layout and some files witch will bee needed in future development.
+04/01/2012 - Add first raw funkcionality, adding items and summing of all costs, still names are hadrcoded due in Czcech